 drifting across our ceilings the moment

-A headline poem uses words or phrases from a newspaper and magazine headlines to craft a poem.
+A “headline poem” applies the cut-up technique to words or phrases from newspaper and magazine headlines, using them to craft a poem.
 There are several steps:

 - Select some newspapers and magazines, leaf through them, and cut out interesting words and phrases from headlines.
-It is best to collect somewhere between 50 and 75 words and phrases from different sections of newspapers and magazines to gather a range of vocabulary, as well as selections of nouns, verbs, adjectives, and adverbs.
+It is best to collect somewhere between 50 and 75 words and phrases from different sections to gather a range of vocabulary, as well as selections of nouns, verbs, adjectives, and adverbs.